-As Graduate Advisor for Biotechnology, I coached 10 first-year and 11 second-year students in 2020.
+As Graduate Advisor and Director for Biotechnology (Lubbock Campus), I coached 11 first-year and 8 second-year students in 2021/2022, the number of 1-year enrollments was down to 5 in 2022/2023.
 I first get to know students during the application screening and interview process as a member of the Biotech student selection committee.
 I contact admitted students and facilitate paid student assistant positions in faculty labs for those students needing part time jobs (Biotech Master's students are not paid in the first two semesters); this includes advisory sessions on selecting a faculty mentor and available projects.
 I meet 1st year students during Core IV seminar review sessions throughout the fall semester and usually arrive 20 min early to chat with students on daily issues.
 As a member of the Core Curriculum Coordination committee, I monitor student's academic performance, instigate sessions on Expert Skills learning methods for all students, and help struggling students get back on track.
 Together with director Susan Bergeson, I give updates on student performance and communicate pertinent issues at our Biotech Program Quarterly meetings and at Graduate Council.
-I respond to emails within a day and keep an open door policy.
+I respond to emails within a day and keep an open-door policy.